milangritta/Geocoding-with-Map-Vector/README.md

-# Spatial Linguistics
-## Upcoming Publication
+# Some code ...

-Work in progress, do not clone.
+Work in progress ...

-Be patient :-) Additional data required to run.
+Additional data required to run...